weweb-assets/ww-loader/README.md

 ## Build

-Before release, you can check build error by running `npm run build --name=my-element`
+Before release, you can check build error by running `npm run build --name=ww-loader`